Digitech EX-7 Expression factory

-So here goes: on this pedal, the ”comp/limit” knob sets the compression ratio (rather than the threshold, like on the Maxon).
+So here goes: on this pedal, the ”comp/limit” knob sets the compression ratio (rather than the threshold, like on most compressor pedals).
 The threshold seems to be fixed in normal and tubesim mode, and there’s a switch next to the output jack that lets you adapt the pedal for higher or lower output pickups.
 Without having seen the schematic, I suspect the active/passive switch simply sets two different threshold levels.
 So you can experiment with low threshold (compressor kicks in early) and set the compression ratio low, or high threshold (compressor kicks in later) and set the compression ratio higher, for two distinctly different sounds.
 Also, you have the ”mode” switch to play with… The manual specifically mentions using the ”normal” and ”tubesim” (same as normal, but with added upper mid harmonics) with the comp/limit know set fairly low, and to switch to the MB (multiband) setting if you want more heavy compression.
 So, quite the opposite of what I did when I first plugged it in, then…

 Xotic SP Compressor